Variational structure and two-dimensional subsonic jet flows for compressible Euler system with general incoming flows: Introduction and main results

-i.e. the mouth of the nozzle is at $A:= (0,1)$ and the nozzle is asymptotically horizontal with height $\barH$ at upstream $x_1\rightarrow -\infty$ (cf. Figure 1).
-The main goal of this paper is to study the following jet problem. \begin{problem} Given the total flux $Q$ and the Bernoulli function $B=B(x_2)$ of the flow at upstream as $x_1\rightarrow -\infty$, find $(\rho, \mathbf{u})$, the free boundary $\Gamma$ and the outer pressure $p_e$, which we assume to be constant, such that \begin{enumerate} \item The free boundary $\Gamma$ joins the outlet of the nozzle as a continuous curve and tends asymptotically horizontal at downstream as $x_1\rightarrow \infty$; \item The solution $(\rho, \mathbf{u})$ takes the incoming data at upstream, i.e.
+i.e., the orifice of the nozzle is at $A:= (0,1)$ and the nozzle is asymptotically horizontal with height $\barH$ at upstream $x_1\rightarrow -\infty$ (cf. Figure 1).
+In order to study the uniqueness of solution, we also require that there exists $h_*\in[1,\bar H)$ such that

+The main goal of this paper is to study the following jet problem. \begin{problem} Given a mass flux $Q>0$ and {a positive horizontal velocity $\bar u=\bar u(x_2)$} of the flow at upstream as $x_1\rightarrow -\infty$, find $(\rho, \mathbf{u})$, the free boundary $\Gamma$ and the outer pressure $p_e$, which is assumed to be a constant, such that the following statements hold. \begin{enumerate} \item The free boundary $\Gamma$ joins the outlet of the nozzle as a continuous differentiable curve and tends asymptotically horizontal at downstream as $x_1\rightarrow \infty$. \item The solution $(\rho, \mathbf{u})$ solves the Euler system \eqref{a0} in the flow region $\mcO$ bounded by $S_0$, $S_1$, and $\Gamma$.
+It takes the incoming data at upstream, i.e.,

 and